Jillian Tamaki: Career

 In 2015, Drawn & Quarterly published SuperMutant Magic Academy, a collection of Tamaki's web comic of the same name from 2010 to 2014.
 Previously, these comics won an Ignatz Award in 2012 for Outstanding Online Comic.

 In June 2017, Drawn & Quarterly published Tamaki's graphic novel Boundless, a collection of short stories.
 The book received rave reviews.
 A review in The Atlantic described the book as "an ambitious and eclectic set of tales, [that] focuses on the interior lives of unexpected subjects."
-Other reviews called Boundless a "picture-perfect" collection and as "a showcase for Tamaki’s mercurial style."
+Other reviews called Boundless a "picture-perfect" collection and as "a showcase for Tamaki's mercurial style."
 NPR and Publishers Weekly named Boundless as one of the best graphic novels of the year.

+Roaming, created with Mariko Tamaki, was shortlisted for the 2024 Lambda Literary Award for Graphic Novel.
+Roaming won the 2024 Eisner Award for Best Graphic Album, with Tamaki herself winning the 2024 Eisner for Best Penciler/Inker.

 Tamaki hand-embroidered three book covers for Penguin.
 The covers were designed for three classic literature books: Emma by Jane Austen, The Secret Garden by Frances Hodgson Burnett, and Black Beauty by Anna Sewell.
 In her free time, she also makes quilts as a hobby.

-In September 2020 Tamaki published Our Little Kitchen, an illustrated book about preparing fresh food, for children.
+In September 2020 Tamaki published Our Little Kitchen, an illustrated book about cooking in a community kitchen.